-Approximately 40 volunteers provided assistance with collection care, exhibits, programs, and research during 2016.
-The historical society has three volunteers that come faithfully to help with memberships, mailings, filing, and sewing.
+Approximately 25 volunteers provided assistance with collection care, exhibits, programs, and research during 2018.
+The historical society has two volunteers that come faithfully to help with memberships, mailings, and filing.

 Although the Sentence to Service program is not considered volunteer hours, their community service to the museum is invaluable.